 Additional reforms affecting the payment for and availability of health care services have been proposed at the federal and state level and adopted by certain states.
 Increasingly, state Medicaid programs are providing coverage through managed care programs under contracts with private health plans, which is intended to decrease state Medicaid costs.
-State Medicaid budgets may experience shortfalls due to increased costs in addressing the COVID-19 pandemic.
 Congress and state legislatures can be expected to continue to review and assess alternative health care delivery systems and payment methodologies.
 Changes in the law, new interpretations of existing laws, or changes in payment methodologies may have a dramatic effect on the definition of permissible or impermissible activities, the relative costs associated with doing business and the amount of reimbursement by the government and other third-party payors.